Best Homemade Cranberry Sauce Recipe (Sweetened with Maple Syrup)

 And just like those other basic foods, I’ve found that not only is cranberry sauce incredibly easy to make at home (in about 10 minutes!), it’s also much fresher tasting.

-It’s even possible to strain it and make a semi-jellied sauce, if that’s your thing, or process it longer to make it more smooth.
-But once I tried pieces of real cranberries in my sauce, there was no going back for me.
-I do make sure all the berries are popped when cooking and use an immersion blender to make it semi-smooth, but I keep some texture in the sauce.
+But once I tried pieces of real cranberries in my sauce, there was no going back, though I do make sure all the berries are popped when cooking and use an immersion blender to make it semi-smooth.

-There is one thing that I’ve gotten rid of from the first years that I made homemade cranberry sauce using the package directions – the heaps of refined sugar.
-I now sweeten our cranberry sauce with only maple syrup and the natural sweetness of orange juice.
+The one thing that I’ve gotten rid of from those first years of making homemade cranberry sauce using the package directions is the heaps of refined sugar!

 Maple sweetened orange cranberry sauce can be made days or even a week in advance of your holiday meal, taking only minutes of your time to prepare.